 Course Description: CHEM 328 is a laboratory course designed to expand the technical expertise of biochemistry students.
 The experiments completed focus on the analysis of major classes of biological compounds using advanced techniques and instrumentation.
 CHEM 328 also includes opportunities to develop critical thinking, literature research, writing, and presentation skills critical for scientific study.

 Pre-requisite or co-requisite: CHEM 327 or CHEM 324 or BIOL 324

 Course Materials and Readings:

-Laboratory Manual (provided by department) Laboratory Notebook of your choice Registration on D2L
+3-ring binder for provided information Laboratory Notebook of your choice Registration on D2L

 Course Objectives: